aksommerville/sevensauces/README.md

 - Elf: Satisfied if veg>meat.
 Ecstatic if all veg are different.
 - Leprechaun: Satisfied if candy present.
 Ecstatic if candy>veg and candy>meat.
 - Werewolf: Satisfied if anything present.
 Ecstatic if portions exceed population.

+XXX Elf and Leprechaun look too much like Man, and way too much like each other.
+Use Rabbit and Octopus instead.
+Octopus eats candy, right?

 A consequence of this approach is that all customers of a given class will react the same way every time.
 Is that desirable?